umorigu/gradle-git-repo-plugin/README.md

 For publishing, the following configuration is supported, to allow non-github repos and other settings

     gitRepoConfig {
       // mandatory
       org = "myorg"
       repo = "myrepo"

       // optional
       gitUrl = "" //used to replace git@${provider}:${org}/${repo}.git
       provider = "github.com" // or "gitlab.com", or any other github like
+      upstream = "origin"
       branch = "master"
       home = "${System.properties['user.home']}/.gitRepos" base directory for cloning publishAndPushTask = "publishToGithub" // the name for the full publish action publishTask = "publish" //default publish tasks added by maven-publish plugin offline = false // if true, no git clones will be performed, the repo will be assumed to be there }

 ## Futures